hediet/browser-ext-github-monaco/README.md

 -   Press F11 to toggle full screen.

-This extension replaces all github text areas for authoring markdown with a monaco editor.
+This extension replaces all GitHub text areas for authoring markdown with a monaco editor.

 ## Demo